InterLinked1/lbbs/README.md

 - `./bbs_dumper.sh livedump` - Obtain a backtrace from a currently running LBBS process

+### A Note About ABI (Application Binary Interface) Compatibility

+Some projects strive to preserve ABI as much as possible when making changes (e.g. no breaking ABI changes allowed within a major revision).

+While it is certainly not an objective to break ABI, it should be preferred to break ABI if necessary when making changes (e.g. adding arguments to a function) when doing it a different way would result in less maintainable or clunkier code in the long run.

+For example, if the original function is still useful, it can still call the new function under the hood (which would preserve ABI), but if not, the original prototype should simply be expanded.

+Likewise, when adding members to a struct (which can break ABI if not placed at the end), members should be added at the most logical place, not necessarily at the end.

+In essence, changes will not strive to preserve ABI if that is the sole purpose of making a change a particular way.

+The implication of this development philosophy is that users *should **not** expect* any ABI compatibility between versions from different points in time.
+Mixing files from different source revisions may result in an unstable system.
+You should always fully recompile LBBS from source when building a new or updated version.

 ### Coding Guidelines

 Please follow the coding guidelines used in this repository.
 They are by and large K&R C, importantly: